martijnkoopman/Partyagenda-Android/README.md

 # Partyagenda - Harder Styles for Android

-Partyagenda - Harder Styles is an app for Android 4.0+.
+Partyagenda - Harder Styles is an Android app.
 It provides an overview of all populair parties in the Harder Styles.
 It is the ideal party agenda for fans of hardstyle and hardcore.

 Music genres: hardstyle, hardcore, raw hardstyle, early hardcore, happy hardcore, early rave, frenchcore, jump & freestyle.